BigSquareHasNoEdge/AuthenticationBackendForFrontend/README.md

 ## System Layout

-The solution will end up with two application projects:
+The solution will end up with two application projects and one class library.

 1. Backend
 Asp.Net Core Minimal Api app.

 1. Backed.Contract
-A class library containing data models promised by Backend.
+A class library containing data transfer models promised by Backend.

-3. Frontend
+1. Frontend
 Blazor Webassembly Standalone app.

 Each of Apps will be hosted at different servers(domains).